rsdoiel/rsdoiel.github.io/blog/2016/08/16/From-Markdown-and-Bash-to-mkpage.md

 + rendering template sets to produce a final website

 Modern static site generators leave creation and curration to your text editor and revision control system (e.g. vi and git).
-In systems like Drupal or Wordpress a web UI is used to provide a means of creation and curration with the result stored in a relational database.

 Most static site generators use a simplified markup.
 A populate one is called [Markdown](https://en.wikipedia.org/wiki/Markdown).
 This "markup"